sebapersson/petab_sciml/docs/src/format.md

 The aim of the PEtab SciML extension is to facilitate the creation of hybrid models that combine neural network and mechanistic components.
 The extension is designed to keep the dynamic model, neural network model, and PEtab problem as independent as possible, with the models linked in the hybridization and/or condition tables.

+To provide some context, mechanistic models are defined in community-standards like SBML and commonly are dynamic and simulated as systems of ordinary differential equations (ODEs).
+We use mechanistic model and ODEs interchangeably in this document.
+There is no suitable standard like SBML for neural networks, hence the format introduced in the next section.
+In terms of hybridization, the PEtab SciML approach is to take a PEtab problem that involves some mechanistic ODE model, and support integration of neural network inputs and outputs anywhere.

 The extension supports three hybrid model types, and a valid PEtab SciML problem can use one or any combination of these types.
 The three types are:

 1. **Neural network models in the ODE model’s right-hand side (RHS):** In this scenario, the model (e.g. SBML) file is modified during import by either replacing a derivative or setting a parameter value to a neural network output.